eBay/tsv-utils/docs/TipsAndTricks.md

 Enabling bash completion is a bit more involved than other packages, but still not too hard.
 It will often be necessary to install a package.
 The way to do this is system specific.
 A good source of instructions can be found at the [bash-completion GitHub repository](https://github.com/scop/bash-completion).
 Mac users may find the MacPorts [How to use bash-completion](https://trac.macports.org/wiki/howto/bash-completion) guide useful.
 Procedures for Homebrew are similar, but the details differ a bit.

 After enabling bash-completion, add completions for the tsv-utils package.
-Completions are available in the `bash_completion/tsv-utils` file.
+Completions are available in the `tsv-utils` file in the [bash_completion](../bash_completion) directory in the tsv-utils GitHub repository.
+This file is also included with the prebuilt binary release packages.
 One way to add them is to 'source' the file from the `~/.bash_completion` file.
-A line like the following will do this.
+A line like the following will achieve this:
 ```
 if [ -r ~/tsv-utils/bash_completion/tsv-utils ]; then
     . ~/tsv-utils/bash_completion/tsv-utils